identifiedpatient/rockstats/README.md

 ![](rstats.png)

-Computes some statistics on your player log file that are not available in game.
+Computes some statistics on your player log files that are not available in game.

 To use:
 * Checkout the source code using git